New towns in the United Kingdom

-The new towns in the United Kingdom were planned under the powers of the New Towns Act 1946 and later acts to relocate populations in poor or bombed-out housing following the Second World War.
-They were developed in three waves.
-Later developments included the expanded towns: existing towns which were substantially expanded to accommodate what was called the "overspill" population from densely populated areas of deprivation.
+The new towns in the United Kingdom were planned under the powers of the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) and later acts to relocate people from poor or bombed-out housing following the Second World War.
+Designated new towns were placed under the supervision of a development corporation, and were developed in three waves.
+Later developments included the "expanded towns": existing towns which were substantially expanded to accommodate what was called the "overspill" population from densely populated areas of deprivation.